 - Barndoors: This modifier is used to adjust the light beam.
 They consist of 4 moving leaves, two larger and widening on the outside, and two smaller and getting narrower towards the outside.
 Barndoors are used for backlighting control and in background lighting setups.

 Some basic accessories for your next studio photography project include color filters and triggering devices.

 - Color filters: Color filters are the lighting accessory that are truest to their name.
 Very simply, they change the color of the light beam.
 Unlike lens filters that change the look of the entire scene, color filters are mounted on individual light sources allowing them to control a scene more accurately.

 When it comes to the basics of studio lighting for film and photography, this is only the tip of the iceberg.
-For more information about studio lighting technique and equipment, call Studio Lights anytime!
+For more information about studio lighting technique and equipment, call your long island electrical contractor anytime!